MicrosoftDocs/powerbi-docs/powerbi-docs/sample-supplier-quality.md

 ![Dashboard for the Supplier Quality Analysis sample](media/sample-supplier-quality/supplier1.png)

 This sample is part of a series that shows how you can use Power BI with business-oriented data, reports, and dashboards.
-It was created with real data by [obviEnce](http://www.obvience.com/), which has been anonymized.
+It was created by [obviEnce](http://www.obvience.com/) with real data, which has been anonymized.
 The data is available in several formats: content pack, .pbix Power BI Desktop file, or Excel workbook.
 See [Samples for Power BI](sample-datasets.md).

 This tutorial explores the Supplier Quality Analysis sample content pack in the Power BI service.
 Because the report experience is similar in Power BI Desktop and in the service, you can also follow along by using the sample .pbix file in Power BI Desktop.